NikitaRomanovsky/hw-unit-integration-test/README.md

 Once all dependecies are succesfully installed, you can run following command to execute test:
 yarn test

-It is expected that Jest "understands" import statement and all test are passed (green).
+It is expected that all test are passed (green).